ktnlvr/ktnlvr.github.io-deprecated/content/posts/ski-combinators-using-cpp-templates/index.md

 ## Boolean Logic

+Boolean logic can be reconstructed using the SKI Combinators.
+These logic systems are interchangeable, you can easily translate one into another, but only if we stretch the definition of easy.
+We can safely have half-applied combinators, so let **T** and **F**, true and false respectively, be combinators too!
+But what arguments can they accept?
+All of logic can be expressed using if-then-else statements, so we can express a branch statement as either the **T** or the **F** combinator!
+Let **T**xy → x, **F**xy → y.
+Now, that we have a conditional we can devise negation, the second simplest logical operation (the first simplest one is a tautology, **I** is not that difficult to devise).
+If we keep using single letters to define combinators we will run out very soon, we already would have a collision of **I** the identity and **I** the implication, so we will denote logical operations with words, in this case the word is ***not***.

+Let's express it directly through an if-else statement, where x is our input:&nbsp;***not***&nbsp;x&nbsp;→&nbsp;x**FT**.
+This is wonderful and we could just leave it like that, but this form is not SKI.
+What can be useful here is the undermentioned **V** combinator, from Raymond Smullyan's[^mock] book.
+This combinator is defined **V**xyz → zyx, which is of great use to us, since **VTF**x *V→* x**FT**, which is our definition for not.

 ## Recursion & Loops

 We already mentioned that SKI Combinators are turing complete, so why not do something that requires turing completeness?
 What can be more turing than a machine that halts!
-Behold the **ω** (*little* omega, size matters) combinator: **ω**x → xx.
+Behold the **ω** (*little* omega, size matters) combinator: **ω**x → xx, or in terms of SKI: **ω**x → **SII**x.
 All it does is applies the argument to itself, apply it twice and you have an infinite recursion: **ωω** → **ωω**, magical.
-This is the **Ω** (*large* omega, or just omega) combinator and it doesn't care for its arguments at all.
+This is the **Ω** (*large* omega or just omega) combinator and it doesn't care for its arguments at all.
 This combinator doesn't have a "normalized" or a "head-normal" form, since it will be always be stuck being itself.
 Funky.

 ```cpp
 // Since they get stuck in an infinite loop we